Mean-field games with rough common noise: the linear-quadratic case: A linear-quadratric Volterra stochastic control problem

-The main result of this subsection, a stochastic maximum principle, is given in Theorem \ref{thm Stoch_optimal_control_Volterra} and is preceded by several preparatory arguments.
-Well-posedness of the associated Volterra FBSDEs is postponed to Section \ref{subsec:VFBSDE-WP}.
+The main result of this subsection, a stochastic maximum principle expressed by \eqref{stoch_max_principle Volterra FBSDE}, is given in Theorem \ref{thm Stoch_optimal_control_Volterra} below.
+Although the approach is classical we decided to include its proof for completeness and more importantly to showcase exactly how the Volterra formulation allows us to bypass technical difficulties, as it is explained in more detail in Remark \ref{rmk> 3.8} below.

-In order to solve the stochastic optimization problem from Section \ref{subsection: SVEcontrolIntro}, we follow the classical approach of finding a critical point $\alpha^*$ of $\widehat{\mathcal{A}}$ by studying the null-set of the Gâteaux derivative.